vemonet/nanopub-rs/lib/docs/use_python.md

 ## 📥️ Install

-Install the `pip` package:
+Install the package with pip:

 ```bash
 pip install nanopub-sign
 ```

-## 🚀 Use
+## ✍️ Sign Nanopubs

-Create a `sign.py` file that takes a nanopub RDF and a private key as input.
+This process involves signing a Nanopublication RDF string using a specified RSA private key passed through the profile.
+The signing operation ensures that the Nanopub is authentically created by the holder of the private key.

 ```admonish success title="Get a private key"
 You can easily create and register a new private key on the [demo page](https://vemonet.github.io/nanopub-rs/demo.html) after login with your ORCID.